Skip to main content

 This is a guide focused on "old-style" websites, like those commonly found here on Neocities.
 There are a ton of guides on web accessibility out there (and I've linked to several of them on my Resources page!), but most of them are written with "modern and conventional" websites in mind.
 This guide is a work-in-progress, and I plan to add more sections over time!

 This is not a comprehensive guide.
 My goal is to give you simple accessibility tips that you can use without wrecking your vision for your webpage.
-Fully following the Web Content Accessibility Guidelines (WCAG) would probably require bigger, more visible, and more complicated changes.
-I plan on making some tutorials later that go into more detail.
+Small changes can make a really big difference.

 Broadly speaking, the guide is divided into two sections: tips that can be applied without changing the visual design at all, and tips that may require changing the design slightly.
 Of course, these tips will not cover every scenario.
 I recommend reading the glossary if any words or acronyms I use are unfamiliar.